-- I. receive a satisfactory evaluation at midterm from the cooperating teacher - 2. receive a satisfactory evaluation at midterm from the college supervisor
+- 1. receive a satisfactory evaluation at midterm from the cooperating teacher. - 2. receive a satisfactory evaluation at midterm from the college supervisor.

-Midterm Reports
+Midterm Report

-After an informal conference is held between the cooperating teachers and the teacher candidate, the cooperating teachers complete the colored copy of the Cooperating Teacher-Student Teacher Conference Checklist.
+After an informal conference is held between the cooperating teacher and the teacher candidate, the cooperating teacher completes the colored copy of the Cooperating teacher-Student Teacher Conference Checklist.
 This form does not get returned to the college but instead gives the college supervisor an indication of the teacher candidate's status at midterm.
-The college supervisor in consultation with the teacher candidate and the cooperating teachers also discusses behaviors pertaining to the teacher candidate as a person, a teacher, and as a classroom manager but submits no formal report.
+The college supervisor in consultation with the teacher candidate and the cooperating teacher also discusses behaviors pertaining to the teacher candidate as a person, an instructor, and as a cooperating teacher but submits no formal report.